 With car sharing companies, some offering a one-off registration fee, you rent cars by the minute, not by the day.
 However, others also offer the option to park the car overnight during the week at no charge.
 With a standard rental car, you’re paying for every moment the car is in your possession.
 These expat-friendly car sharing companies give you an idea of the low rates they can offer:

 Car insurance in Germany is mandatory, and it can be quite costly.
-Car insurance rates depend on a variety of factors, including the type of car and age of the driver.
-They can end up costing more than the car is worth per year to insure.
+Car insurance rates depend on a variety of factors, including the type of car and the age of the driver.
+Companies offering policies include DA Direkt.

 No fuel costs

 Fuel prices in Germany are on the higher side; it costs the average driver in Germany 1.24% of a typical salary.
-When you use some car-sharing companies, you don’t pay for fuel at partner petrol stations.
+When you use some car sharing companies, you don’t pay for the fuel at partner petrol stations.
 In fact, you’re rewarded with bonus minutes if the tank is at half or lower when picked up and over 90% when dropped off, or if you recharge an electric car.